karolinkas/graphQL-pagination/README.md

 That's where pagination comes into play.

 An example for this would be to limit the query's return value to 4 minerals instead of showing all 12 at once.
 If we are showing only the minerals in the second row there is an offset of 4 minerals.
+We could leave the decision how many results should be shown at a time to the user, by presenting some UI that lets the user pick from some options that then set the `limit` parameter.

 ![](images/limit.png?raw=true)